A Bit-O History for Parents: Useful background on how we wound up where we are.

 The other thread in this tangled web of frenzied concerted cultivation is basic child development.
 I’ll say it again.
 A child’s brain is not wired like an adult brain.
 They are not mini me’s.
 They need and deserve the time to be young and immature.
 We are the most intelligent creature on the planet because we take foreeeever to grow our young to adulthood.
 There’s a lot going on in that foreeeeever that needs to happen.

-It may seem strange to be discussing issues of concerted cultivation, free-play, and over-scheduling, and restructuring of society in a book aimed at parenting the youngest of children.
+It may seem strange to be discussing issues of concerted cultivation, free-play, over-scheduling, and restructuring of society in a book aimed at parenting the youngest of children.
 But these issues have so permeated the conscious anxiety of parents that some grounding in their origins is useful.

 The whole concerted cultivation thing is starting at crazy young ages.
 And it’s easy to get sucked into it even as you try to resist it.
-Moms who keep their kids out of soccer at 4 years old will be told by other moms that their kids won’t be able to keep up when they are 10 years old.
+Parents who keep their kids out of soccer at 4 years old will be told by other parents that their kids won’t be able to keep up when they are 10 years old.
 It’s not true.
 The 10 year old may start out behind but their motor cortex and cerebellum are much more developed than a 4 year olds.
 They will pick up the skills much faster and catch up.
-But it’s hard to argue this when all the other moms fearfully agree that you have to start at age 4.
+But it’s hard to argue this when all the other parents fearfully agree that you have to start at age 4.

 And if you do keep your kids out of activities and try to set up playdates you may find most of the other kids are all booked into daily activities.
 But don’t give up.
 You will find other kids that can run free with yours.
 Children need a chance to be young.
 They need time for free play.
 They need a lot of time for free play.
 They don’t need parents displacing the world’s anxiety about global outsourcing and competitiveness onto their earliest years.